-Ms. Sturgis has served as the Chief Revenue Officer of Lyte, Inc., a ticketing/consumer technology platform, since 2021.
+Ms. Sturgis joined the Company as a director in April 2021.
+She has served as Chief Executive Officer of cleverbridge AG, a global commerce and subscription billing platform, since December 2021.
+Previously, Ms. Sturgis served as the President of Lyte, Inc., a ticketing/consumer technology platform, from May to December 2021 and as its Chief Revenue Officer from January to April 2021.
 She has over twenty-five years of experience as a technology and marketing leader at some of the world's largest tech companies.
 Prior to Lyte, Ms. Sturgis was a founding executive at Yext (NYSE: Yext) where she worked from 2011 to 2019, serving in multiple roles, including SVP of Sales and Services, Chief Customer Officer, and most recently, CEO of Yext Europe.
 She has previously held executive positions at Oracle, Gartner, Right Media, and Yahoo!, where she was Vice President of Account Management for North America in charge of the North American Search business.
 She is currently an independent director for The Container Store and Kustomer, a private company based in New York City.
 She has served on multiple boards including Dailyworth.com, Student Transportation of America, Step Up Women's Network, and Chair of the Georgia Tech Advisory Board.
 Ms. Sturgis currently serves as a trustee for the Georgia Tech Foundation.